vilhelmen/slidecha/captcha/README.md

 Identical tiles will secretly be considered different unless you disable the nonce system.

 ### Extra puzzle settings:

+The move multiplier is vital to give your puzzle a constrained feel.
+A funny side effect to consider is that it's impossible to lose when you have unlimited moves, meaning the user can never swap out the puzzle they are given.
+Take that as you will.

+The protector is a great addition that applies an overlay over one or both tile grids reminiscent of traditional text captchas.

 These are directly set in the `puzzles` object and picked up by various functions as needed:
 * @param {number} `move_multiplier` - Set the move limit to this multiplier of the required moves.
   * Yes you can go lower.
 Win/loss is only checked after making a move so you always get one.
 * @param {number} `tile_time` - Time between tile loads, in milliseconds